Biggest ball of twine: Heaviest twine ball

 In Lake Nebagamon, Wisconsin, James Frank Kotera created the heaviest ball of twine ever built.
 Kotera, known by his initials "JFK," started working on the ball in 1979 and continued until his death in January 2023.
 The weight of the ball, 24,160 lb, was estimated by measuring the weight of each bag of twine.
-The ball is housed in an open-air enclosure in Kotera's lawn; since Kotera's death, the town has fundraised to move it to the town hall.
-The ball has a smaller companion, "Junior", that is made of string.
+During Kotera’s life, the ball was housed in an open-air enclosure in his yard; after his death, a former neighbor organized a fundraiser to relocate it, and in 2024 it was moved to a concrete slab near the Highland Town Hall, where volunteers constructed a shelter to protect it.
+Kotera also created a smaller companion to the ball, which he nicknamed "Junior", that was made of string.

 Largest nylon twine ball

-In Branson, Missouri, a ball of nylon twine built by J. C. Payne of Valley View, Texas, is on display in Ripley's Believe It or Not museum.
+In Branson, Missouri, a ball of nylon twine built by J. C. Payne of Valley View, Texas, is on display in Ripley's Believe It or Not! museum.
 The ball, which measures 41.5 feet (12.6 m) in circumference, was certified as the world's largest ball of twine by the Guinness Book of World Records in 1993.
 It is, however, the lightest of the four contenders, weighing 12,000 pounds.